Willie Calhoun Player Props: Yankees vs. Twins

-After going 1-for-5 with an RBI in his most recent game, Willie Calhoun and the New York Yankees take on the Minnesota Twins (who will hand the ball to Joe Ryan) at 7:05 PM ET on Thursday.
+On Sunday, Willie Calhoun (on the back of going 0-for-1) and the New York Yankees play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+First pitch is at 1:35 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Guardians.
+He had a hitless showing in his previous game (0-for-1) against the Twins.

 Willie Calhoun Game Info & Props vs. the Twins